Best Oaxaca Street Food: Know What To Eat & Where

 Tetelas make a great grab-and-go Oaxaca street food.

 Tetelas are served hot so the quesillo (AKA queso oaxaca) is nicely melted within this triangular pocket food.
 Basically hand pies, tetelas are easy to eat on the go.
+They are definitely one of the best breakfast in Oaxaca options, especially if you don’t have time for a leisurely sit-down meal.

 Try tetelas here: